-It was during this period, that two major military proponents emerged making the case for "finite" deterrence.
-The first was the French military, which in the late 1950s wanted to get nuclear weapons.32 The French reasoned that even though France was a member of NATO, which was protected by American and British troops and nuclear weapons, France couldn't count on the United States or the UK to risk American or British lives to save French ones.
+^{32.} See, Bruno Tertrais, "'Destruction Assurée': The Origins and Development of French Nuclear Strategy," in Getting MAD: Nuclear Mutual Assured Destruction, Its Origins and Practice, pp. 51-122, available protected by American and British troops and nuclear weapons, France couldn't count on the United States or the UK to risk American or British lives to save French ones.
 If Washington or London ever used nuclear weapons in defense of France, the French reasoned, it would only invite Russian retaliation against American and British cities.